 DAY ONE – Santiago de Compostela to Viveiro

-We waltz back to the Hotel Parador and sit down for our first gourmet lunch.
+A few hours later, I waltz back to the Hotel Parador and sit down for my first gourmet lunch.
 It turns out to be a sumptuous affair of four courses, plus an endless supply of local wines.
 As we will soon discover, this will be the pattern for both lunch and dinner over the next 6 days.
+Good thing I invested in stretchy pants.

 After lunch, we head to the Costa Verde bus, whisking us away to the train station of Ferrol where our glamourous ride, and its full complement of staff, eagerly await us.
-There is a collective sharp intake of breath as we step onto the train.
-She is one heck of a classy lady.
+There is a collective sharp intake of breath as we first lay eyes on our home for the next 6 days.

 TIP | Come a day early and spend a night in the Hotel Parador de los Reyes.
 This will ensure you have ample time to properly explore the lively city of Santiago de Compostela.